Privacy Notice Effective Date: 4/14/2003 — Revised: July 5, 2017

 Specific Circumstances for Disclosure: Horizon is allowed by federal and state law in certain circumstances to disclose specific health information about you.
 Communication or sharing of information may occur for the following:

-- Health Oversight Agencies for the purpose of audits, inspections or licensure
+· Health Oversight Agencies for the purpose of audits, inspections, credentialing, or licensure

 Specialized Government Functions: Horizon may communicate with state and federal government in certain situations and for certain purposes.
 These include: Military Services (ex: in response to appropriate military command to assure the proper execution of the military mission); National Security and Intelligence activities (ex: in relation to protective services to the President of the United States); State Department (ex: medical suitability for the purpose of security clearance); Correctional Facilities (ex: to correctional facility about an inmate); Workers Compensation to facilitate processing and payment; Coroners and Medical Examiners for identification of a deceased person or to determine cause of death.

 Business Associates: Some services are provided by Horizon business associates.
 For example, Horizon may contract with outside companies to provide nursing services.
-We may disclose your health information to these companies so that they can perform these services for us.
-We have a written contract with each of these business associates that require them and their subcontractors to protect confidentiality and security of your protected health information.
+We may disclose your health information to these companies so that they can perform the contract with each of these business associates that require them and their subcontractors to protect the confidentiality and security of your protected health information.

 Other Providers: We may disclose health information to health care professionals who have cared or currently caring for you, such as hospitals for their use in your treatment, obtaining payment, or their health care operations.

 Individuals Involved in Your Care: We may share or contact a family member, a personal representative, or another person responsible for your care to tell them where you are unless you object